thorsten-de/thorsten-michael.de/content/blog/en/2023/04-02-how-software-engineers-build-cathedrals.md

 %{
   title: "How software engineers build cathedrals",
   tags: ["Software Engineering", "Architecture", "Patterns", "Retrospective"],
-  abstract: "A restrospective on developing software for a quarter of a century",
+  abstract: "My restrospective on developing software for a quarter of a century",
   language: "en",
   estimated_reading_time: 8,
   links: %{